Main-Zenato/VALAPP/README.md

 ## 🚀 Project Vision

-VALAPP is designed as a scalable desktop companion tool with long-term expansion plans, including advanced analytics and additional premium features.
+VALAPP is designed as a scalable desktop companion tool with long-term expansion plans, including advanced analytics.

 ---